 For years, the business strategies of the Big Three automakers in Japan have been at odds with U.S. industry and government trade rhetoric.
 Having disdained to re-enter the Japanese market because it would never be significant enough to warrant the serious effort, the American companies relied on their enormous domestic market.
 They focused international efforts on building a major position in Europe.

-Trapped by their own neglect in the late 1970s, they embraced a range of protectionist measures at home and in the recent past pursued an aggressive agenda of so-called ‘results-oriented trade policies designed to pressure Japan to meet particular targets for both sales and the number of outlets in the Big Three distribution network in Japan.
+Trapped by their neglect in the late 1970s, they embraced a range of protectionist measures at home and, in the recent past, pursued an aggressive agenda of so-called ‘results-oriented trade policies designed to pressure Japan to meet particular targets for both sales and the number of outlets in the Big Three distribution network in Japan.
 With the introduction of the first American right-hand drive vehicles in 1994, hopes soared as sales of U.S. cars; Big Three autos companies nearly tripled over the next three years.

-But the slowdown in the Japanese economy exposed the weak strategic position of the American manufacturers for all to see.
+However, the slowdown in the Japanese economy exposed the weak strategic position of American manufacturers for all to see.
 Sales of U.S.-made vehicles dropped nearly 18% and were off even more sharply in the first quarter of 1998.
 This has again raised the specter of potentially divisive and economically damaging trade disputes, as U.S. government officials and executives blamed Japan for the decline.

 READ MORE :